FORWARD-Curriculum/Forward-app/Forward-server/README.md

     ```json
     {
       "detail": {
-        "first_name": "Ensure this field has at least 2 characters.",
-        "last_name": "Ensure this field has at least 2 characters.",
+        "display_name": "Ensure this field has at least 2 characters.",
       }
     }
     ```